bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 sure enough someone has already implemented an in-browser BitTorrent client, called webtorrent_.

-So that could have gone somewhere, until I was on Dan O'Huiginn's blog and read `his overview`_ of the InterPlanetary Filesystem.
+So that could have gone somewhere, until I was on Dan O’Huiginn’s blog and read `his overview`_ of the InterPlanetary Filesystem.

 It kind of sounded like something I wanted.